Umkus/ip-index/README.md

 # Bad IPs blocklist

 IP blocklists containing IPs of known bad actors and ranges likely belonging to data centers.
-The files are located in `dist/` directory, but are likely outdated.
+The files are located in `dist/` directory.

 ## Building
 To generate your own fresh blocklist run: